The Lancashire Tart is an iconic menu item from 40 Maltby Street, and here we are privileged to present you with the recipe.

 Cook for 30-40 minutes, rotating if needed, or until the tart is set but with a wobble in the centre.

 Allow to cool and trim the overhanging pastry if needed with a serrated knife.
-Serve with a salad and another healthy grate of Lancashire.
+Serve with a salad and another healthy grating of Lancashire.

 Source: 40 Maltby Street